dogweather/forkful/content/en/fish-shell/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?

-Working with CSV (Comma Separated Values) files involves parsing, manipulating, and generating data in a tabular format that is widely used for data exchange between applications.
-Programmers perform these operations to efficiently process and analyze data, automate tasks, or integrate with other systems.

 ## How to:
 Fish Shell, by itself, doesn't have built-in functions specifically designed for CSV manipulation.
 However, you can leverage Unix utilities like `awk`, `sed`, and `cut` for basic operations or use specialized tools like `csvkit` for more advanced tasks.

 ### Reading a CSV file and printing the first column: